Vyral/base-template/_posts/2023-02-02-3-simple-tips-to-succeed-in-a-slowing-housing-market.md

 **3\.
 Start with “Why” in all your conversations.** Your goal should be to figure out your clients’ motivations.
 It isn’t as simple as asking if someone is downsizing or not; you need to dig deeper.
 Why are they downsizing?
 What’s the reason behind their move?
 Getting down to the why will enrich your business relationship and help you build rapport.&nbsp;

-If you have questions about anything we talked about today or something else, please call at (717) 216-0860 or email [dave@davehooketeam.com](mailto:dave@davehooketeam.com).
+If you have questions about anything we talked about today or something else, please call at [(717) 216-0860](&#40;717&#41; 216-0860) or email [dave@davehooketeam.com](mailto:dave@davehooketeam.com).
+Check out [Facebook.com/DaveHookeTeam](www.facebook.com/davehooketeam){: target="_blank" rel="noopener"} for the latest listings in our area, community updates, and more helpful tips like this.
 We look forward to hearing from you!